dillonbostwick-zz/azure-workspace-automation/README.md

 ### Installation

+1) Install dependencies.

+`pip install .`

-Start by installing dependencies.
-Note that you must specify a chromedriver version that aligns with your version of Chrome (note that if you are not using Chrome you will have to manually install an alternate browser driver via Selenium)
+2) Install chromedriver [here](http://chromedriver.chromium.org/downloads) and add it to your PATH.
+Note that you must install a driver version that aligns with your current Chrome installation.
+If you are unable to use Chrome, you must download an alternate headless brwoser driver via Selenium.

-`pip install . --chromedriver-version=75`

 ### Set up your service principle